RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-students.html.md

 ## Main points for students in brief

+  * Postponed and planned written examinations may take place after approval by the responsible dean of studies.
+The mandatory use of face masks has been extended in the case of written exams – this means that a medical face mask must be worn throughout the exam.
+Please bring your own mask to the exam and wear it non-stop from the time you enter building until you leave the building, this also includes the time during which you are writing the exam.

+  * As a reaction to the NRW state government’s rulings, HHU has adapted its regulations regarding teaching and examinations.
+For more information, please check the sections „teaching and studying“ and „examinations“.
   * As a rule, in-person lectures are not allowed.
 Wherever possible, classes will take place online until the end of the lecture period.
 Laboratory placements and practical courses can only take place on-campus in exceptional cases and after authorisation by the responsible dean of studies.
   * Oral exams must take place online.
-  * Planned exams and re-scheduled exams may take place in person after authorisation by the responsible dean of studies.
   * Final theses/projects may continue and can continue to be registered, provided that they either do not require on-campus presence, or that the laboratory work is in preparation of or an integral part of an examination and that it was approved by the responsible supervisor.
 Final theses/projects that require laboratory work but where exam-related preparation have not begun yet, cannot take place and cannot be registered at the time being.
   * The study rooms on campus which had been set up to enable participation in online classes will remain closed for the time being.
 Students are advised to only come to campus for exams or to attend the few in-person lectures that are currently taking place.
   * For details regarding opening hours, access and services offerd by the University and State library please check their website: [www.ulb.hhu.de](http://www.ulb.hhu.de).
   * A simple face covering must be worn everywhere on HHU campus as well as all inside all buildings used by HHU.
 The only exceptions are for employees in their own workspace, provided that the required hygiene measures (e.g. a minimum distance of 1.5m to other persons or separation by (acrylic) glass) can be maintained there.
   * The rectorate has passed [ new regulations to specify the Corona Pandemic Ordinance](https://www.corona.hhu.de/fileadmin/redaktion/ZUV/Justitiariat/Amtliche_Bekanntmachungen/2020/2020_12_10_AB_66.pdf).
 These regulations provide almost university-wide specifications regarding flexible teaching and examination formats, withdrawals from exams and additional attempts at passing examinations during the covid-19 pandemic.

-Last updated: 22 January 2021: examinations; teaching and studying; 15 January
+Last updated: 01 February 2021: dates and deadlines; teaching and studying;
-2021: main points in brief; teaching and studying; study rooms on campus, examinations
+examinations

 ## Students